 Teachers have used their professional judgement in determining these grades.
 They are based on the performance of your child in assessments and coursework produced so far at Key Stage 4 and have considered their attitude to learning.
 These grades provide an indication of the final grade that students may receive if they continue to work as they are currently.

-We hope that the information provided helps to keep you up to date with your child's progress.
+We hope that the information provided helps to keep you up to date with your child's progress and look forward to seeing you at the Year 11 Parents' Evening on 30th November 2023.